netgen/NetgenEzSocialConnectBundle/INSTALL.md

 # Configure bundle-specific parameters - global id/secrets

-If we are using the same id/secrets for all siteaccesses), define the HWI id/secret parameters above as literals, and omit the netgen_social_connect id/secrets:
+If we are using the same id/secrets for all siteaccesses), define the HWI id/secret parameters above, and omit the netgen_social_connect id/secrets:

 ```